IRM Taxonomy 1-2-1

 An indicative study time for the certificates is between 180 and 200 hours per module.

 When will I receive access to my study materials?

-Students will receive access to their study materials once the enrolment is complete – that means after they paid their course fees.
+You will receive access to your study materials once the enrolment is complete – that means after you have paid the course fees.